thinus283-ux/LR/README.md

 pip install -r requirements.txt
 ```

-Your existing notebooks and test results remain unchanged.
+The existing notebooks and test results remain unchanged.
 All notebooks are Colab-compatible.

 ---